vuejs/docs/src/glossary/index.md

 ## dynamic component

-A *dynamic component* is not a specific type of component.
-Instead, the term refers to cases where the choice of which child component to render needs to be made dynamically.
+The term *dynamic component* is used to describe cases where the choice of which child component to render needs to be made dynamically.
 Typically, this is achieved using `<component :is="type">`.

+A dynamic component is not a special type of component.
+Any component can be used as a dynamic component.
+It is the choice of component that is dynamic, rather than the component itself.

 For more details see:
 - [Guide - Components Basics - Dynamic Components](/guide/essentials/component-basics.html#dynamic-components)